kenwer/detectorist/README.md

 *   Implement support for **persistent settings**.
 *   Model support
-    *   Train and include more models
+    *   Train and include more/better models
-    *   Add model for detecting bees
     *   Allow users to bring their own models